8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220915/content.md

 Kind of like when I get pulled over while driving.
 I put the car in park.
 I take the keys out and put them on the dashboard.
 I pull out my wallet.
 I roll the window down a third of the way.
 I put both hands on top of the steering wheel and wait.

+## Changes to diet and spending

+While the above story isn’t directly impacting these choices, it could definitely be interpreted that way.

+I thought I had written about this before, but can’t seem to find it.

+As part of my preparation for van life, I would like to reduce how much I need to cook with a pan and fire.
+Further, I had an issue with my foot that we’re treating as a [gout flare](https://en.m.wikipedia.org/wiki/Gout); a recommendation here is to reduce uric acid in the blood, which means reducing purine intake.
+Finally, as part of my preparation to hike the [Appalachian Trail](https://appalachiantrail.org) I’d like to increase my regular mileage per week; according to the [Health app](https://www.apple.com/ios/health/), I average about 5,000 steps per day.

+For breakfast, I typically eat half a pound of sausage for breakfast, which accounts for roughly half of my purine intake for the day.
+This is an estimate as purines aren’t typically found on nutrition labels; however, I tried to extrapolate from a [research paper](https://pubmed.ncbi.nlm.nih.gov/32312146/) and a website whose numbers seemed to match.
+(If you have primary research sources into this, I’d be interested in seeing more.)
+The plan over the last month was to not change my diet and let the medications do their thing.
+I’d get tested again to see where we are and then change the diet a bit; specifically, replace the sausage with something else that would give similar caloric intake as well as macro-nutrient distribution (fat, carbohydrates, and protein).

+A mix of cashews and pumpkin seeds (pepita) seems like it would do the trick; not sure about purine levels specifically, however, plant material generally has less than meat-based foods.

+Chances are, I won’t be buying these from the grocery store on a weekly basis.
+Instead, I’ll get raw nuts from [Nuts.com](https://nuts.com).
+They are a smaller company than Kroger, which fits with my desire to favor small and local.
+Further, their prices can meet or beat those offered by Kroger.
+Finally, regardless the cost of the nuts would be less than that of the sausage.

+We’ll see how this change goes.

+I’ve also decided to no longer purchase tobacco products from Kroger.
+I started buying them there at the peak of summer to reduce the time spent in the summer heat, however, I’d rather get the extra walking; it just so happens to further reduce how much I spend at Kroger each week.

+For now, we’ll keep the rest of my diet the same and see how this change impacts quality of life before changing other things.

 {!! next-previous !!}